 The end results is that teachers see themselves not as creative, inquisitive models of learning, but as “curriculum dispensers,” as Mr. Fitz puts it.
 Teachers are users of products.
 Learning itself becomes just another part of the consumer culture, and teachers themselves become expendable.

 There are more positive metaphors for education, but some of those models come with their own perils.
 I have run into a number of “Mr. Pardee” types in my time, and though students tend to like them, they don’t come away remember what they learned about the subject.

 I don’t think there is any one, definitive metaphor for what education should be like.
+There are different ways that people learn, some people are better in a school environment, however, others work better from home that’s why there are things like test preparation to help you learn.
 I think there are other models, models that give us alternatives to the destructive metaphors being spread by the reformers.
 When is the last time we talked about education as an exploration at a meeting, as Mrs. Kepler does here?